michael-takyi23/Museart/README.md

 museart is integrated with **Stripe** to handle secure payments.
 During checkout, users can enter their card details, and Stripe securely processes the transaction.
 Ensure that the **Stripe public and secret keys** are set in your environment variables.

 For testing purposes, use Stripe’s test card numbers, such as:
 ```
 4242 4242 4242 4242 (Visa)
 CVC: Any 3 digits
 Expiry: Any future date
 ```

+## Web Marketing
+A facebook page was set up as the initial stage of a social media marketing strategy.
+The page mimics the styling of the site, with a Shop Now button in the page description.
+An introductory post was added to the page, containing another link to the site and inviting visitors to view the products and services on offer.
+In case the page is taken down, screenshots are included below...

 ## Models
 museart's core models include: